-PSP Investments holds a number of financial instruments that will mature after the date the IBOR to which they refer is anticipated to be discontinued as a result of the reform.
-A steering committee oversees the transition from IBORs to ARRs to mitigate the risks related to the discontinuation or unavailability of such rates, which are primarily operational.
+PSP Investments holds a number of financial instruments that will mature after the date the Interbank Offered Rate ("IBOR") to which they refer is anticipated to be discontinued as a result of the reform.
+A steering committee oversees the transition from IBORs to alternative reference rates ("ARRs") to mitigate the risks related to the discontinuation or unavailability of such rates, which are primarily operational.
 With respect to non-derivative financial instruments, PSP Investments has been identifying agreements referring to IBORs and engaging in a timely contract remediation process with the related counterparties.
-For derivative contracts, PSP Investments has adhered to the International Swaps and Derivatives Association (ISDA) Fallbacks Protocol that took effect on January 25, 2021, which provides an efficient mechanism to switch to ARRs as IBORs become unavailable.
+For derivative contracts, PSP Investments has adhered to the International Swaps and Derivatives Association ("ISDA") Fallbacks Protocol that took effect on January 25, 2021, which provides an efficient mechanism to switch to ARRs as IBORs become unavailable.

 The following table shows the fair value of non-derivative financial instruments and the notional value of derivative financial instruments that have yet to transition to ARRs.
-As at March 31, 2022, only instruments referencing US dollar LIBOR (USD LIBOR) and expected to mature after June 30, 2023 remain.
+As at March 31, 2023, only instruments referencing US dollar London Interbank Offered Rate ("USD LIBOR") and expected to mature after June 30, 2023, or Canadian Dollar Offered Rate ("CDOR") and expected to mature after June 28, 2024, remain.

-(Canadian \$ millions) USD LIBOR
+(Canadian \$ millions) USD LIBOR CDOR

-Non-derivative financial assets fair value 2,222
+Non-derivative financial assets fair value 1,459 84

-Derivatives notional 2,631
+Derivatives notional 1,454 1,745